tmea-farkas/middle-earth/README.md

 # Bugs

 During development there were several bugs that needed adressing:
-1. getting the #moria section background image to position focusing on the middle of the image.
+1. getting the #moria section background image to position focusing on the middle of the image on all size devices.
     - solved the issue by adjusting the background-position from 75% to 50%.
-2.
+2. figuring out the cards to display in a 4x4 grid
+    - the issue was solved by changing the class attribute the styles were applied to from ==.game-container== to ==.images==

 # Credits
 All content has been curated by me, Timea Farkas.
 Help during development accrued from:
-- Matt Bodden, my mentor
+- Matthew Bodden, mentor
 - Slack colleagues
 - W3Schools providing explanations
 - ChatGPT providing detailed explanations to some elements and attributes